 Hour 4: The Presbytère & the Cabildo

 The former home of the priests who worked at St. Louis Cathedral has been turned into a museum housing a terrific “Living with Hurricanes” exhibit.
 It’s well worth an hour.
 If you still have time, the Cabildo museum (on the other side of St. Louis Cathedral) is where the Louisiana Purchase was signed.
 Its exhibits illustrate New Orleans and Louisiana history and culture, including Mardi Gras.
 Our favorite item?
 Napoleon Bonaparte’s death mask.
+For real.

 Hour 5: Muffuletta at Central Grocery